26bz/AssistanceBot/README.md

-# Discord Bot - AssistanceBot

 ## Overview

-This Discord bot is designed to provide basic interaction and support functionalities in Discord servers.
+This Discord bot, named AssistanceBot, is designed to provide basic interaction and support functionalities in Discord servers.

 ### Features